Fort Dodge weekend shooting under investigation, 1 injured - NewsBreak

 Fort Dodge weekend shooting under investigation, 1 injured

 Officers were on a call near the 600 block of North 22nd Street around 12:30 a.m.
 Saturday when they heard gunshots, according to a news release from the Fort Dodge Police Department.
 Shortly after, 911 calls came in reporting the shots fired.
-Police also learned a male had been shot.Sioux City City Council revises ordinance to help protect pets from summer heat
+Police also learned a male had been shot.New Des Moines violence intervention program seeing results

 Officers arriving on the scene found an 18-year-old male suffering from a non-life-threatening gunshot wound.
 Officers provided aid until medics arrived to transport him to the hospital.